 Responsible Action Policy

-A page within Wellness and Health Advocacy
+A page within Wellness & Health Advocacy

-On college campuses there is a significant trend of students choosing not report medical emergencies due to fear of repercussions received from being caught underage drinking.
+On college campuses there is a significant trend of students choosing not to report medical emergencies due to fear of repercussions received from being caught underage drinking.

 What is Responsible Action?